eliasingi12/ticktacktoe/README.md

 [Travis] (https://travis-ci.org/Hubar/ticktacktoe)

-If you want to see the test report you can go to ticktacktoe directory in your computer.
+Test reports - If you want to see the test report you can go to ticktacktoe directory in your computer.
 Go in the build/reports/tests and open index.html

 [Code coverage](http://cdn.rawgit.com/hubar/ticktacktoe/master/docs/Code_coverage.html)

-If you want to see the test report you can go to ticktacktoe directory in your computer.
-Go in the build/reports/tests and open index.html

 ### The team